 Thank you for your interest in volunteering to protect our waters!
-You can make a difference in our community by getting involved with education and outreach, debris removal, habitat restoration, water quality monitoring, and more.
+You can make a difference in our community by getting involved with education and outreach, habitat restoration and monitoring, and more.
 Explore some of the regularly scheduled volunteer opportunities offered by our program and partners below.
-Stay in the loop by checking out our events calendar and subscribing to our mailing list for one day events and new volunteer opportunities.
+Stay in the loop by subscribing to our mailing list and registering for our Volunteer Portal.
+Once you register for our Volunteer Portal you will be able to see all of our current opportunities and sign up for available shifts.

 Volunteer